Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head node of the list.
+- head: The head node of the list.
--value: The value to remove.
+- value: The value to remove.

 ### Type Parameters
--T: The type of values stored in the list.
+- T: The type of values stored in the list.

 ### Return
 The head of the updated list.